Struggling to decide between Weebly and Shopify? Don’t worry; you have all the answers you seek in this post.

 However, I don’t see how this can be a big issue, considering you can resolve your queries quickly with live chats or even more helpful assistance from other Weebly users.

-Where Shopify thrives is by providing 24/7 support for all users.
-Whether on the free plan or premium, you can access the community forum, Shopify live chats, email support, and more.
+Shopify thrives by providing 24/7 support for all users.
+You can access the community forum and Shopify live chats on the free plan or premium.

 Shopify does not offer phone support, but as a merchant, you can request a call back via phone, and an agent will schedule a call when available.
 Below is the step-by-step guide to accessing the Shopify request callback feature.
 (Notes: The image was taken from the Shopify community forum.)

-So, it is a tie in the customer support comparison for Weebly and Shopify – Both platforms do not offer direct phone support.
+So, there is a tie between the customer support comparison for Weebly and Shopify – Neither platform offers direct phone support.

-You can integrate with any payment processing companies to process orders in your store.
+You can integrate with almost any payment processing company to handle orders through your store.

-Weebly has a flat rate of 2.9% for online credit card fees and 0.30 cents for payment processing fees on all its payment gateways and plans.
+Weebly has a flat rate of 2.9% for online credit card transactions, plus a $0.30 processing fee.
+These rates apply across all payment gateways and plans.

-Shopify POS operates globally, but your store location must be in one of the Shopify-supported credit card payment providers.
+Both platforms support POS systems for in-person sales, but Shopify’s POS operates globally (provided your store location is in a supported country).
 Check out this page for a list of supported providers.

 See our comprehensive report on Shopify pricing for more helpful information.
 And a complete analysis of all plans, transaction fees, and available plans, including how to save 25% on a 12-month subscription.